Port Elizabeth, NJ Demographics

 A map of Port Elizabeth's Population by Race

-Of the 701 places in New Jersey, Port Elizabeth is the 658th most populous.
+Port Elizabeth is ranked the 652nd most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Elizabeth was ranked the 658th most populous place in the 2020 Census.

 Port Elizabeth's White Population